Rupehyadav/secure-authentication-authorization-frontend/README.md

    npm run preview
    ```

-This frontend application communicates with the Django Rest Framework backend to handle user registration, l ogin, and other secure operations.
+This frontend application communicates with the Django Rest Framework backend to handle user registration, login, and other secure operations.